-Any changes in the protocols for each experiment---You should read the lab manual before starting any experiment

-Notes on each experiment: how you exactly did the experiment.

-Data for each experiment.

-Conclusions for each experiment.
+- -Lab title and date - -Any changes in the protocols for each experiment---You should read the lab manual before starting any experiment.
+Note down how you exactly did the experiment. - -Data for each experiment.
+Any observations you made during the lab. - -Conclusions for each experiment.
+Include discussions when necessary (i.e. in case of failed experiments).

 The entries for the notebook should be finished in class after each experiment unless your instructor/TA tells you otherwise (Results for some experiments need wait for 24~48 hrs or longer).
 After each experiment, you should let the TA check your notebook before you leave the lab.
 No make-up is allowed.
-See Appendix C for assistance with organizing your notebook.
-Use of new technology to record your results (digital images, videos etc) is encouraged but should not interfere with the order in the class and should be consulted with the instructor.
+See Appendix A for assistance with organizing your notebook.
+Use of new technology to record your results (digital images, videos etc) is encouraged but should not interfere with the order in the class and should be consulted with the TAs.
 The digital results may be emailed to the TA and/or Dr. Song-Tao Liu for future teaching references (you will be acknowledged but no copyright claims please).